Here are a selection of instructional self-help videos provided by the NHS to help you manage your own health.

 There’s little evidence that supplements (such as vitamin c, zinc, echinacea or garlic) prevent colds or speed up recovery.

-For more information visit NHS Choices https://beta.nhs.uk/conditions/common-cold/
+For more information visit the NHS website https://beta.nhs.uk/conditions/common-cold/

 How to treat a sore throat